davzhardy/RecoveryBox/README.md

 ## Presentation

 RecoveryBox was originally developed as a Solo Project for the Codeworks coding bootcamp.
+You can find a short video describing the project in further detail on [youtube](https://www.youtube.com/watch?v=FD78fHjs5BA).

 <p align="center">
   <img src="./public/screenshot1.jpeg" width="30%" />